justinbreese/justinbreese.github.io/index.md

 # feature_text: |
 #   A demo of Markdown and HTML includes
 # excerpt: "A demo of Markdown and HTML includes"
+aside: true
 ---
 Hello world!
 I am a technologist who currently lives in the LA area.

-You can find me staying busy doing any and all of the following:
+What do I like to do?
 * Soccer
 * Lifting weights
 * Rock climbing